The entire conversation between Jason Zweig and Nobel Laureate Daniel Kahneman is entirely fascinating.

 If your product is decisions, you might be curious as to how we can improve our ability to make them::

 - Know your circle of competence.
+This is how Ted Williams excelled.

 - When operating within your circle of competence, use a double filter for making decisions.